Seven Little Australians: Plot summary

-To assist Judy's recuperation, Esther's parents invite her and the children to their sheep station Yarrahappini.
+To assist Judy's recuperation, Esther's parents invite her and the children to their sheep station Yarrahappini, where Meg becomes intimately acquainted with Gillet, an assistant at Yarrahappini, who is a ruined English aristocrat and alcoholic.
+This verges upon romance, until Gillet goes on a drinking spree, dusgusting Meg.
+At a picnic soon afterward, however, the two reconcile after Gillet has told the story of his sister, who spurned him and refused to help him when he became dissopated, and telling Meg he does not wish her to succumb to "hardness" as well.

 One day the children go on a picnic far away from the property's main house.
 A ringbarked tree falls and threatens to crush 'the General', the youngest sibling and Esther's own child.
 Judy, who promised 'on her life' not to allow him to be harmed on the picnic, rushes to catch him and her body protects him from the tree.
 However her back is broken and she dies before help can be fetched.

 After burying Judy on the property, the family returns home to Sydney sobered by her death.
 While ostensibly things remain the same, each character is slightly changed by their experience.
 In particular Captain Woolcot regrets the fact that he never really understood Judy.
 His remaining children are now 'dearer to his heart', though he shows it very little more than before.

-1894 Edition: Tettawonga's Lost Story
+1894 edition: Tettawonga's Lost Story

 There is an Aboriginal narrative of significant interest in the original edition that was omitted in all editions from its first republication in 1897 until its centenary edition in 1994.

 The Woolcot children, while holidaying at the cattle station, listen to Mr Gillet telling an Aboriginal story he "got at second-hand" from Tettawonga, the station's Aboriginal stockman.

 "'Once upon a time' (Judy sniffed at the old-fashioned beginning), 'once upon a time,' said Mr. Gillet, 'when this young land was still younger, and incomparably more beautiful, when Tettawonga's ancestors were brave and strong and happy as careless children, when their worst nightmare had never shown them so evil a time as the white man would bring their race, when--' 'Oh, get on! muttered Pip impatiently.
 'Well,' said Mr Gillet, 'when, in short, an early Golden Age wrapped the land in its sunshine, a young kukuburra and its mate spread their wings and set off towards the purple mountains beyond the gum trees..."

 Clare Bradford suggested in her book Reading Race "The main effect of the omission of Tettawonga's story is...to achieve a less problematic version of the Australian past than the one which prevails in the book's first edition."
 Brenda Niall has suggested that the omission may have been due to the extensive advertising in the first reprint, with the commercial editors capitalising on the book's success by removing a digression from the narrative that was considered expendable, and replacing it with advertising space they could sell.